 The following information generally is applicable to all graduate programs.
 For exceptions and special requirements, refer to the specific admission requirements by college.
 Admission is based upon undergraduate grades and other information, as may be required for a specific program.

 Butler seniors desiring to take graduate courses may make special arrangements with the dean of the college in which the graduate degree is to be earned.
 Credit for such courses will not be recorded on a graduate record until the bachelor’s degree is awarded and the student has been admitted to a graduate program.
-Note: Students must be degree-seeking MBA or MPAcc admits to be eligible to enroll in Lacy School of Business graduate-level courses.
+Note: Students must be degree-seeking MBA, MPAcc, MSRI, or MiM admits to be eligible to enroll in Lacy School of Business graduate-level courses.

 Students intending to work toward an advanced degree must satisfy the prerequisites for the program.
 If prerequisites are to be completed, the student may, under some circumstances, be admitted with a stipulation that the courses be completed satisfactorily.
 If not admitted, a student may, depending on the college, enroll as a non-degree student while completing the prerequisites.

 Applications may be obtained on Butler’s website.
-All candidates for admission to graduate programs must submit the following, Some programs may have additional requirements.
+All candidates for admission to graduate programs must generally submit the following, Some programs may have additional requirements.
 The College of Pharmacy and Health Sciences and the Licensed Mental Health Counselor program in the College of Education have different transcript requirements.